 I've recently bought a leasehold house in Yorkshire Dales.
 Do I have any liability for service charges relating to a period prior to completion of my purchase?

 Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
 It is an essential part of leasehold conveyancing for your conveyancer to be sure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I invested in buying a ground floor flat in Yorkshire Dales, conveyancing having been completed in 2005.
-Can you please calculate a probable premium for a statutory lease extension?
-Corresponding flats in Yorkshire Dales with an extended lease are worth £175,000.
-The average or mid-range amount of ground rent is £65 per annum.
-The lease comes to an end on 21st October 2077
+I acquired a studio flat in Yorkshire Dales, conveyancing having been completed in 1999.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Similar properties in Yorkshire Dales with an extended lease are worth £216,000.
+The ground rent is £50 yearly.
+The lease runs out on 21st October 2088

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to supply the actual costs in the absence of detailed due diligence.
-You should not use the figures in tribunal or court proceedings.
-There are no doubt other issues that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information before getting professional advice.